aws-samples/sample-nih-genai-assistant/README.md

 This path allows for simple Retrieval Augmented Generation (RAG) capability:
 - You can upload one or more files and have the content of those files included in a prompt that you create yourself
 - This is meant to help you with sections of the NIH Grant proposal or AIMs document but can be used more generically as well
+- Some examples of generic prompts are in the test-files directory in the file GenericPrompts.txt
 - To use the uploaded content, you must include this sentence in your prompt: **Start this task by carefully reviewing the content between the \<docs\> tags that follow \<docs\> {docs} \</docs\>.**

 ![Generic 01](./documentation/Generic-01.png)